-The largest rodent in North America, beavers possess teeth that grow continuously, which allows the animal to easily cut down trees.
-However, their use of lumber is the reason they are sometimes considered pests.
-Beavers are vital to the survival and expansion of wetland animals.
-Though they are a key contributor to wetland ecosystems, beavers are not only an aesthetic nuisance, but a danger to people and property when their nesting habits cause flooding.
+The beaver is the largest rodent in North America, and their teeth grow continuously.
+This leads to the beaver's signature behavior of being destructive to trees.
+Beavers do not typically get into homes, but their destruction of lumber is the reason they are often considered pests.
+Beavers are pivotal to the survival and expansion of wetland animals.
+Though they are a key contributor to wetland ecosystems, beavers are not only an aesthetic nuisance but also a danger to people and property when their nesting habits cause flooding.

-The North American beaver inhabits most of the United States and Canada, as well as northern regions of Mexico.
-Generally, beavers require ponds in order to survive, as they provide security and food sources for the animal.
-As a result, beavers dam rivers in order to stop water flow.
-The outcome of this process is vibrant ecosystems that provide ideal living conditions for various species of water fowl and insects, as well as beavers.
-The animal can be found in large lakes and rivers, as well.
+The North American beaver can be found throughout most of the United States and Canada, as well as the northern regions of Mexico.
+Beavers typically require ponds in order to survive, as the bodies of water provide security and food sources for the animal.
+As a result, beavers dam rivers in order to stop the water flow.
+The outcome of this process is vibrant ecosystems that provide ideal living conditions for various species of waterfowl and insects, as well as beavers.
+The animal can also be found in large lakes and rivers.

-Beavers do not stray too far from water sources, as they're crucial to the rodent's survival.
+Beavers don't stray too far from water sources, as water sources are crucial to the rodent's survival.
 Properties in close proximity to bodies of water, like lakes, rivers, and ponds, are at most risk of beaver infestation.
 Homeowners need not fear beaver home invasions.

 Do beavers harm people or property?

 Although beavers only affect property near sources of water, the damage caused by beaver dams can affect entire communities.
 In addition to felled trees and other plant damage, beaver damming can induce flooding and present real problems for area residents.
-Potential flood threats should be taken care of immediately.
+Potential flood threats should be addressed immediately.

 Control and Safety